 Providers must bill Medicaid for all claims within the specific time frame set by Medicaid.
-To be considered timely, claims must be received by the fFiscal aAgent within 180 days from the date of service or the date of eligibility decision, whichever is later.
-For out-of-state providers or when a third-party TPL resource exists, the timely filing period is 365 days.
+To be considered timely, claims must be received by the fiscal Fiscal agent Agent within 180 days from the date of service or the date of eligibility decision, whichever is later.
+For out-of-state providers or when a third party TPL resource exists, the timely filing period is 365 days.
 Any claims submitted after the stale date will be denied for payment.
 Providers have the right to appeal any claim denials.
+This section is not related to WRAP Supplemental Payment Program.
+Federally Qualified Health Centers (FQHC) and Rural Health Clinics (RHC), must refer to the respective Billing Guides for WRAP Supplemental Payment Program timely filing guidelines.